ArtHitParade

 1934 Black and White with Double Lines by Mondrian

 Lyonel Feininger, engaged in the major artistic movements of his time, spent many years in Germany.
-In this country he painted Der Rote Geiger (The Red Fiddler) that Sotheby's sells in New York on May 5.
+In this country he painted Der Rote Geiger (The Red Fiddler), oil on canvas 100 x 81 cm, sold for $ 7.3M from a lower estimate of $ 5M by Sotheby's on May 5, 2010.

 He had been a caricaturist before being an artist.
 His giant violinist, whose realistic profile fits the cubist buildings of the city to dominate them, might seem like a trick of illustrator, but there is one annoying detail: the smile of the musician is too ecstatic.